grey-r/greycodes/documentation/setup.md

 Deploy the code once from GitHub, using Actions, Build & Deploy, Run Workflow.

 ## Post-Deployment
-On each CloudFlare project within "Workers & Pages," set up the domain.
+On each Cloudflare project within "Workers & Pages," set up the domain.
 - The web pages should use the main domain
 - The b2 worker should use a /images/ route on the web pages' domain
   - ensure that both `*.domain.net/images/*` and `domain.net/images/*` are supported